Simplicity of crossed products by FC-hypercentral groups: Introduction

-The problem of determining when a reduced crossed product $A \rtimes_\lambda G$, where $A$ is now noncommutative, is simple (or more generally, has the intersection property) was addressed already in the classical work of Archbold and Spielberg \cite{archbold_spielberg_amenable_crossed_products}.
+Now we go back into somewhat more detail.
+As mentioned previously, the problem of determining when a reduced crossed product $A \rtimes_\lambda G$, where $A$ is now noncommutative, is simple (or more generally, has the intersection property) was addressed already in the classical work of Archbold and Spielberg \cite{archbold_spielberg_amenable_crossed_products}.
 They show that $A \rtimes_\lambda G$ is simple under minimality and a (noncommutative) topological freeness assumption on the action.
 While minimality is necessary for simplicity, topological freeness is known to be only a sufficient condition.
-However, if $A$ is commutative and the group $G$ is amenable (or acts amenably on $A$), then it is shown in \cite{archbold_spielberg_amenable_crossed_products} that $A \rtimes_\lambda G$ is simple if and only if the action is minimal and topologically free.
+Similarly, if $G$ is a countable amenable group acting on a separable C*-algebra, such that the induced action of $G$ on the primitive ideal space of $A$ is free, it is known that $A\rtimes_\lambda G$ is simple if and only if the induced action on $\mathrm{Prim}(A)$ is minimal (see, for example, \cite[Theorem~8.20 and Theorem~8.21]{Williams}).
+However, such forms of freeness are rarely satisfied (see for instance Example~\ref{eg}).
 This leaves the question of a necessary and sufficient condition for simplicity in the noncommutative setting open and mysterious.
+Note that if $A$ is commutative and the group $G$ is amenable (or acts amenably on $A$), then it is shown in \cite[Theorem~4.1]{kawamura_tomiyama_crossed_products} (see also \cite[Theorem~2]{archbold_spielberg_amenable_crossed_products}) that $A \rtimes_\lambda G$ is simple if and only if the action is minimal and topologically free.

-A seemingly weaker condition of noncommutative topological freeness, which nowadays is considered to be ``the right condition'', is called \emph{proper outerness} and it was introduced by Kishimoto in \cite{Kishimoto_freely_acting}.
+A seemingly weaker condition of noncommutative topological freeness, which nowadays is considered to be ``the right condition'', is called \emph{proper outerness} and it was introduced by Kishimoto in \cite{Kishimoto_freely_acting} (under the original name of \emph{freely acting}).
 A different version of this property was introduced a few years prior by Elliott in \cite{elliott_properly_outer}, and the two notions are known to coincide when the underlying C*-algebra is separable.
 The first general result on proper outerness (together with minimality of the action and separability of the base algebra) implying simplicity of a reduced crossed product can be found in a paper by Olesen and Pedersen \cite[Theorem~7.2]{olesen_pedersen_III} (see also \cite[Remark~2.23]{Sierakowski}), generalizing older results of Elliott and Kishimoto in special cases.